ThatXliner/fall-syntax/README.md

 **How can I contribute?**

-A: Either complain about the colors in the issues or send a pull request for some different colors/arrangements.
+A: Either ~~complain about the colors~~ professionally critique the theme in the issues or send a pull request for some different colors/arrangements.
 I'll merge it if I like it!

 ## Credits